 Remembering that the Nintendo 64 and the Gamecube had the very same AV output port, I decided to test it.
 Right off the bat the Nintendo 64 fired up and I was suddenly playing Super Mario 64 on my HDTV.
 It was a glorious sight to behold as even though it isn’t upscaled, it is still a much cleaner image.
 Now, naturally, after I recorded some of the Nintendo 64, I headed over to the Gamecube.
 The Gamecube gave me some rather peculiar results.
 I plugged the SNES HD Link cable into the back of the Gamecube, I plugged the other end into my HDTV and then plugged the micro USB cord from the converter box into the TV’s USB port for power like I had for the other tests.
 Then I powered on the Gamecube and got…nothing.

 I remembered that my Gamecube had previously been started in Progressive Mode and I thought maybe that affected it.
-So I powered it up holding the B button to reset the mode and this time the Gamecube’s startup sound came blasting out of my speakers.
+So I powered it upholding the B button to reset the mode and this time the Gamecube’s startup sound came blasting out of my speakers.
 But nothing appeared on my screen, unfortunately.
 I tried a different game, I tried just loading up the Game Boy Player.
 None of it worked, so I don’t know if it was my cord or if it just doesn’t work.
 Either way, you’ll see no Gamecube footage in the following video.

 First off, I wanted to start by saying that I got these cords to review and couldn’t use the Genesis Model 1 cord.
 Paul from Pound warned me that they were all fresh from the factory and some may not work.
 But they always quality test stuff before putting it up for purchase.
 I firmly believe though that it was my Genesis that was the problem and not the cord.
 Also, if you end up buying a Genesis Model 1 cord, it should fit also in your Sega Master System.

 Now, let’s get down to the nitty-gritty here.
-If you’re someone who just wants to take out the ol’ system from the closet and give a play every now and again, this is for you.
+If you’re someone who just wants to take out the old system from the closet and give a play every now and again, this is for you.
 The bottom line here is that these are not upscaling devices.
 These cords are for the lovers of the original look of a retro system, but for a modern TV.
-CRT’s just aren’t a logical choice when you consider their weight, they’re no longer supported by most repair shops, parts are sparse, and a lot of them contain hazardous materials.
+CRT’s just isn’t a logical choice when you consider their weight, they’re no longer supported by most repair shops, parts are sparse, and a lot of them contain hazardous materials.
 These cables take your old system and make them work on your newer TV or monitor.
 With these cords, gone are the days of searching for an obnoxiously large TV.
 Instead, drop $25-$30 bucks, then just plug and play.

 Yes, there are some small downsides here.
 Some of these cables require a USB slot to plug their micro USB cord into so that they can be powered.
 To most of us, that isn’t a problem anymore.
-But some people may find that having to plug in even just one more thing an inconvenience.
+But some people may find that having to plug in even just one more thing is an inconvenience.
 Furthermore, they do not keep the original 4:3 aspect ratio that the games originally had.
 You cannot even change the TV’s ratio or zoom to counter this.
 This is a straight pass through to a rectangular shaped screen, so expect the picture to reflect that same size.

 All in all, you have an affordable plug and play cord for these aforementioned systems as well as original XBOX and Dreamcast.
 They’re built well, they plug and play, and they look good even just as an analog to digital signal converter.
 This is for those of you who want a simple solution and not have to configure upscalers or anything else.
 I think you should buy this hella simple product, I really do.
 And the guys at Pound support their products and also make revisions on products if they’re not up to their high standards.
 These guys are simply too good.
 Hope on board the Pound train!